 The Jewish Quarter of Venice in Cannaregio is a beautiful and fascinating part of the city

-The Cannaregio district of Venice is a maze of narrow walkways, canals and bridges, as well as interesting buildings such as the Church of Madonna dell’Orto and the Malibran Theatre.
-Before settling down for some lunch, we got lost in this part of the city with our camera, which was a lot of fun.
+The Cannaregio district of Venice is a maze of narrow walkways, canals, and bridges, as well as interesting buildings such as the Church of Madonna dell’Orto and the Malibran Theatre.
+We got lost in this part of the city with our camera, which was a lot of fun.
 You don’t have to go far to find a café either if you want another coffee stop.

 Rather than exploring this area of Venice independently, you could choose to take a Jewish Ghetto walking tour.
 These run at various times through the day, with the 10am option fitting neatly into our suggested Venice 2 day itinerary.